 Occasionally a hen and her brood will remain together as late as mid-January, but this is unusual, and most groups of grouse encountered in the fall and winter are composed of unrelated individuals who gather together temporarily to share a choice food resource or piece of secure cover.

-In fall and winter some inexperienced young grouse frightened by a predator or something else, crash into buildings, trees or through windows in a so-called "crazy-flight."
+During the fall dispersal period, some inexperienced young grouse crash into buildings, trees or through windows in a so-called “crazy-flight.”
 Sometimes they are evidently simply trying to take a short-cut when they can see through two large windows on the corner of a house.
 After all, young grouse in their first fall have never been confronted by something that can be seen through but not flown through, such as glass!

 Most Ruffed Grouse die a violent death to provide a meal for one of a number of meat-eating predators, for in the natural scheme of things, Ruffed Grouse are one of the first links in a complex food chain.
 Some also die from disease and parasites, or from exposure to severe weather, or accidentally by hitting trees or branches while in a panic flight after being frightened.

 Across the major portion of the Ruffed Grouse range, the winged predators or raptors are most efficient at taking these birds.
-Although the goshawk is certainly the most efficient of all grouse predators, the horned owl probably kills more grouse annually than any other predator.
+Although the goshawk is certainly the most efficient of all grouse predators, they are relatively uncommon and the horned owl probably kills more grouse across their range annually than any other predator.
 This is due to the cosmopolitan distribution of these owls and the likelihood that any woodland capable of supporting grouse will have resident horned owls, or at least be regularly visited by them.
 Yet, where cover is adequate, grouse can find security and maintain their abundance even when goshawks and horned owls live and nest nearby.

 Conditions are seldom static in the world of the Ruffed Grouse and their numbers fluctuate from year to year, and from decade to decade.
 Across most of their range in the northern states, Canada and Alaska, Ruffed Grouse numbers have risen and fallen in a somewhat predictable pattern for most of this century, in what is often called a “10-year cycle”.
 In the Lake States, for example, periods of abundance usually coincide with years ending in 0, 1 or 2, and the bottom of the depression in years ending with 5 or 6.
 This is not invariable, but a general, regional trend.
 These “cycles” sweep across the continent more or less as a wave, beginning in the far Northwest and Northeast, and progressing southward and southeastward.

 The factors responsible for these periodic fluctuations remain poorly understood, and appear to involve a number of different factors interacting with one another in different ways at different times.
-The one factor which does not appear to be important is hunting during the period of fall dispersal.
+The one factor which does not appear to be important in annual grouse fluctuations is hunting.
+Generally, regulated hunting during the fall season removes grouse that are in excess of winter carrying capacity, so does not impact either grouse survival rates or population trends.

 There also seems to be a poorly understood relationship between the color-phase of a Ruffed Grouse and its ability to survive severe wintering conditions, and its vulnerability to predation.

 Longer term changes in Ruffed Grouse abundance reflect how we have treated our woodlands and forests.
-There is also reason to suspect that much of the severity of the "10-year cycle" is largely a result of how we have treated forested lands.
-These birds depend upon the food and cover resources produced by a group of short-lived trees and shrubs growing in full sunlight which develop following the severe disturbance of forests.
+These birds depend upon the food and cover resources produced by a group of short-lived trees and shrubs (e.g., aspens, cherries, hazels) growing in full sunlight which develop following a severe disturbance to the forest.
 In earlier times, fire and windstorm were the ecological agents periodically renewing forests and creating satisfactory habitat for Ruffed Grouse and many other species of forest wildlife.
-Ruffed Grouse should be considered a "fire-dependent" species in the natural scheme of things.
+Ruffed Grouse should be considered a “fire-dependent” species in the natural scheme of things.

 Ruffed Grouse abundance can often be readily restored by proper harvest management of forested lands, or through the judicious use of prescribed fire.

-The most productive management of forested lands to benefit Ruffed Grouse can be done where aspen is part of the forest composition.
-The goal then is to provide a diversity of age classes of aspen to meet the food and cover requirements of these birds, in a manner consistent with their limited mobility.
+The most productive management of forested lands to benefit Ruffed Grouse can be done where aspen is part of the forest community.
+The goal then is to provide a diversity of age classes of aspen to meet the food and cover requirements of these birds in a manner consistent with their limited mobility, by spacing small 10-40 acre aspen clearcuts through time.
+This will ensure that grouse can meet all of their annual needs within a fairly small area.